mkocabas/VIBE/README.md

 ```

 ## License
-This code is freely available for **non-commercial scientific research purposes**, and may be redistributed under these conditions.
-Please, see the [LICENSE](LICENSE) for details.
-Third-party datasets and softwares are subject to their respective licenses.
+This code is available for **non-commercial scientific research purposes** as defined in the [LICENSE file](LICENSE).
+By downloading and using this code you agree to the terms in the [LICENSE](LICENSE).
+Third-party datasets and software are subject to their respective licenses.

 ## References